Appliance Repair Business Insurance

 Appliance repair contractors pay an average of $67 per month, or $807 per year, for general liability insurance, sometimes called public liability insurance.
 Some appliance businesses need proof of insurance for this policy to sign a commercial lease or a client contract.

 A general liability policy can pay for medical expenses from third-party injuries, such as a homeowner who slips in a puddle of water during a washing machine repair job.
-This type of business insurance covers costs if someone sues your business over a bodily injury, damage to a customer’s property, or an advertising injury.
+This type of business insurance covers costs if someone sues your business over a bodily injury, property damage, or an advertising injury.

 This is the average policy for appliance repair contractors who buy from Insureon: